OiMickBoi/CS321-Project-2-Stardew-Valley/Journal.md

 Also I should have more Null cases.
 I mean where I try the opposite of how my test cases should work.
 That is the true way to test something

+TODO: iron out the javaDocs they are still inconsistent.

+I switched the project to Eclipse IDE.

 ## Sources to cite:
 https://www.w3schools.com/java/java_constructors.asp // Java Constructors